 SEATTLE – Amazon says it is cutting the price of its Echo smart speaker to $100 from $180, improving the sound quality and upgrading its appearance with six new “shells.”

 The announcement is the first of several Amazon is making at an event for journalists in Seattle.

-The new Amazon Echo speaker will have a dedicated woofer and a tweeter for the first time, as well as Dolby sound
+The next generation speaker, which is powered by Amazon’s Alexa voice assistant, will have a dedicated woofer and a tweeter for the first time, as well as Dolby sound.

 “We want to make sure we are building a product that everyone can use,” said David Limp, Amazon’s senior vice president of devices and services.

 The online retailer also announced a premium version of the device called the Echo Plus, which has improved sound and can act as the hub of a smart home and sell for $150.

 — Amazon Echo (@amazonecho) 27 de septiembre de 2017

 The moves come ahead of a competitive holiday season in voice-activated gadgetry for the home.
 Google’s Home smart speaker sells for $129, while Apple’s HomePod, due out in December, will cost $349 and aims to deliver high-quality sound.

 Amazon also announced a new array of voice-powered devices, including an Echo Connect speaker phone for $35 that connects to a user’s home phone and Amazon Buttons, which are used for playing games, and will be sold for $20 each.